 Misrepresentations and Omissions

 Misrepresentations and omissions relate to material facts that an investor should know or should have known.
-A broker-dealer may give out materially false information, make misleading statements, or leave out facts that a reasonable investor would consider when making an investment decision.
+A broker-dealer must not give out materially false information, make misleading statements, or leave out facts that a reasonable investor would consider when making an investment decision.

 A brokerage firm is required to disclose to a customer all material facts and material information.
 When the financial advisor or brokerage firm is not truthful and makes a false representation, an investor may have a claim if the investor relied upon the information to make a decision to purchase, sell, or hold a security or investment strategy.